copious-world/global_session/README.md

 >
 > The cofiguration passed up from  **SessionMidpointSibling** to its parents is used almost completely as a configuration for the endpoint server.
 The configuration is used in both the construction of the instance and in the initialization methods. **ServerWithIPC** just ensures that the IPC link to the relay service is set up.
 And, then it exposes itself to backend clients in the exact same manner as an endpoint server.
 >
-> The endpoint server needs the port and address on which to server.
+> The endpoint server needs the port and address on which to serve.
 And, it needs the tls configuration for secure transmitions.
+>
+> The **SessionMidpointSibling** initializes itself to handle subscriptions and to attach to but not create cache.
+By handling subscriptions the server can intercept and respond with objects in cache, where those object have been placed in cache by the relay server.
+>
+> Notice that in the next example the auth path is defined.
+The auth path may be inserted into messages for publisher on the path.
+However, the endpoint does not use path handlers since it is an endpoint to a path.
+>
+> The cache information is the same as that of the relay server.
+Except, the field *am\_initializer* is set to **false**.

 ```
 {